PGS62/JuliaExcel.jl/README.md

 |`RefersTo`|An Excel range (from which the .Value2 property is read) or more generally a number, string, Boolean, Empty or array of such types.
 When called from VBA, nested arrays are supported.|

 ## Marshalling
-Two question arise during implementation:
+Two question arose during implementation:

 First, when data from a worksheet (or a VBA variable) is passed to `JuliaCall` or `JuliaSetVar`, that data is marshalled over to Julia.
 As what Julia type should the data arrive?
 Mostly, this is easy to decide, but what about one-dimensional arrays (from VBA) or ranges with just one column or one just row from an Excel worksheet?
 Should these have one-dimension or two over in Julia?